D3C2-Net: Dual-Domain Deep Convolutional Coding Network for Compressive Sensing: Related Work

-\section{Related work}
+\section{Related Work}

-\textbf{Deep unfolding network.} Deep unfolding networks (DUNs) have been proposed to solve various image inverse problems~\cite{chen2016trainable,lefkimmiatis2017non, metzler2017learned, zheng2021deep, kruse2017learning, kokkinos2018deep}.
-For CS and compressive sensing MRI (CS-MRI) tasks, DUNs usually combine convolutional neural network (CNN) denoisers with some optimization algorithms, like alternating minimization (AM)~\cite{schlemper2017deep, sun2018compressed, zheng2019cascaded}, half quadratic splitting (HQS)~\cite{zhang2017learning, dong2018denoising, aggarwal2018modl}, iterative shrinkage-thresholding algorithm (ISTA)~\cite{gilton2019neumann, zhang2018ista, zhang2020optimization, song2021memory}, alternating direction method of multipliers (ADMM)~\cite{yang2018admm} and inertial proximal algorithm for nonconvex optimization (iPiano)~\cite{su2020ipiano}.
-Although existing DUNs benefit from well-defined interpretability, their inherent design of image-domain-based unfolding limits the feature transmission capability.
-Some DUNs introduce intermediate results as auxiliary information to transmit between stages but do not change the idea of image-domain-based unfolding, which impairs performance improvement~\cite{chen2020learning, song2021memory}.
+\textbf{Deep Unfolding Network.} DUNs have emerged as effective solutions for a wide range of inverse imaging problems~\cite{chen2016trainable, zheng2021deep}.
+In the context of image CS and CS-MRI, DUNs typically incorporate some NN denoisers and iterative optimization algorithms, such as the alternating minimization (AM) \cite{schlemper2017deep}, half quadratic splitting (HQS) \cite{zhang2017learning}, iterative shrinkage-thresholding algorithm (ISTA) \cite{zhang2018ista, zhang2020optimization, song2021memory}, alternating direction method of multipliers (ADMM) \cite{yang2018admm}, and inertial proximal algorithm for nonconvex optimization (iPiano) \cite{su2020ipiano}.
+Despite the well-defined frameworks of existing DUNs, their inherent reliance on ID unfolding hampers the feature transmission capabilities of NN processing.
+Some DUNs incorporate the intermediate features from previous deep unfolded stages as auxiliary information in the current stage, but remain rooted in the strictly inflexible deep ID unfolding, thereby limiting their further enhancement \cite{chen2020learning, song2021memory} for real CS applications.